Mendeley/api-design-documentation/README.md

 ----------------------

-URLs
+URIs
 ----

 ### Basics

-URLs are based around plural nouns.
+URIs are based around plural nouns.

     * /things - identifies a collection of resources.
     * /things/(uuid) - identifies a single resource within a collection.